infisical bootstrap

 - The bootstrap process can only be performed once on a fresh Infisical instance

-- All flags are required for the bootstrap process to complete successfully
+- All core flags (domain, email, password, organization) are required for the bootstrap process to complete successfully

 - Security controls prevent privilege escalation: instance admin identities cannot be managed by non-instance admin users and identities